petaverse-cloud/pv-docs-site/docs/petority/features/live-tracking.md

 + Go outside with the Map view open and wait until your smartphone can get a GPS connection.
 + Contact Petority for further support.

-Petority's real-time location tracking and monitoring feature empower you to provide optimal care for your pets.
+Petority's real-time location tracking and monitoring features empower you to provide optimal care for your pets.
+Whether you're at home or away, Petority ensures that you can always stay connected to and protect your cherished pets.